srobotta/moodle-database-presets/FAQ.md

 deal with some custom requirement that in most cases can be achieved easily with some code or configuration.

+### Delete all entries at once

+To delete all entries at once is not possible by default.
+However, in the *List view template* in the middle section that is displayed for each item, you may add `##delcheck##` somewhere in the html.
+That code displays a checkbox for an item.
+Also, when this checkbox is displayed the sticky footer contains two new button "Select all" and "Delete selected".
+With the help of these buttons you may select all displayed enties and delete them at once.
+You may need to increase the "Entries per page" property at the top to display all items of your database activity.

 ### Hide the footer area

 The footer area might be empty in some setups ands therefore should not appear.